tobiscode/disstans/docsrc/tutorials/tutorial_1.rst

     It should be pointed out here that this is a lot of code that doesn't need to be repeated by the user every time, but is intended to illustrate what is happening under the hood.
-For ease of use, the :class:`~geonat.network.Network` class can do all of these things with its two methods :meth:`~geonat.network.Network.fit` and :meth:`~geonat.network.Network.evaluate`.
+For ease of use, the :class:`~disstans.network.Network` class can do all of these things with its two methods :meth:`~disstans.network.Network.fit` and :meth:`~disstans.network.Network.evaluate`.

 Plotting the fit and residuals
 ------------------------------